mouh2020/justfood_scraper/README.md

 # justfood_scraper
-Scrape justfood.tv articles for a client who has a persmission to do that on Khamsat plateform.
+Scrape justfood.tv articles for a client who has the persmission to do that on Khamsat plateform.